wireframe-framework/Wireframe/README.md

 This can be done via the Alternate Template Filename setting found from the template edit screen, and will redirect requests for pages using those templates through the Wireframe bootstrap file.

-Note: you don't actually have to route all your templates through Wireframe.
-In case you want to use other output strategies for other templates, that will work just fine.
+Note: you don't actually have to route *all* your templates through Wireframe.
+In case you want to use other output strategies for some of your templates, that will work just fine: just skip step 4 for those templates.

 ## Resources